agenttank/dotfiles_macos/README.md

 `font-space-mono-nerd-font`

 - alacritty
-A fast terminal that lets you disable decorations https://github.com/alacritty/alacritty
+A fast terminal that lets you disable decorations and activate blur/transparency https://github.com/alacritty/alacritty

 - marta